ETF

 Cryptocurrency derivatives: Financial instruments with value based directly on the price of an underlying cryptocurrency.

 Trusts and exchange-traded products (ETPs): Investment products that are linked to cryptocurrencies or funds that provide broader exposure to digital assets.
-Investment managers, such as Invesco, have launched exchange-traded funds that invest in digital assets.
+Investment managers, such as Invesco, have launched exchange-traded products that invest in digital assets.

 Proprietary investment products: Hedge funds and other non-exchange-traded investment vehicles that invest in cryptocurrency.